 - blurred vision

-Babies and young children may not say that they are feeling unwell and may show few signs of hypoglycaemia.
+Babies and young children may not say that they are feeling unwell.

-A common symptom of hypoglycaemia in a young child is hunger.
-They may be unusually quiet, grizzly or unhappy.
+In younger children, change in behaviour is the most common sign.
+They may be unusually quiet, grizzly, unhappy or hungry.
 If you notice any of these symptoms in your child, or if you are concerned about your child's behaviour for any reason, it is important to check their glucose levels.

-If using flash glucose monitoring, it is important, to check your child’s blood glucose level.
+If using intermittently scanned continuous glucose monitoring, for example Freestyle Libre-1, it is important to check your child's blood glucose level with a finger-prick.
 This will confirm either:

 - a hypoglycaemia episode